706-419-3883

 2. Be sure the room is warm and draft free.
 If the room is cool, the effectiveness of a HFB is compromised.

 4. Adding two teaspoons of mustard powder or 1 teaspoon of powdered ginger per two gallons of water will increase the vasodilation effect of the HFB.
-(4)
+Do not add if the person has diabetes.

 6. Giving a hot herbal tea before the treatment will help raise the temperature.
 This would be important if the HFB is given to stimulate the immune system.